frankchen76/SPFx-jesttest/README.md

-## spfxtest
+## SPFx-jesttest

-This is where you include your WebPart documentation.
+This is a project to show how to use jest for unit tests in a SPFx web part project.

 ### Building the code